Sivabarani/customer-coversion-prediction/README.md

 This project demonstrates how machine learning can transform raw clickstream data into actionable business insights.

-The combination of classification, regression, clustering, and interactive dashboards helps businesses better understand customer behavior and improve conversion strategies.
+The combination of classification, regression, clustering, and interactive dashboards helps businesses better understand customer behavior and improve conversion strategies.peline structure:

-Pipeline structure: